 Transfer of credits earned at another institution will be based upon the subject material that corresponds to the curriculum of "University of Leadership and Ministry (UNILIMI).
 We will not accept credits that do not relate to our curriculum.
 Credits with a Grade Point Average less than 2.0 are not transferable.
 The number of transferable credits will be determined by the Academic Dean.
-University of Leadership and Ministry (UNILIMI) will not approve more than 60 credits for the bachelors.
-Students wishing to transfer credits to another institution may do so by making a formal request to the Dean of Registration of the University of Leadership and Ministry (UNILIMI) accompanied by the name and address of the institution.
+The student will then be informed of the number of credits that transferred.
+University of Leadership and Ministry (UNILIMI) will not approve more than 90 credits for the bachelors.
+Students wishing to transfer credits to another institution may do so by making a formal request to the Director of University of Leadership and Ministry (UNILIMI) accompanied by the name and address of the institution.
 A transcript of the student's grades and credits will be mailed directly to the institution.